chase/vim-ansible-yaml/README.md

 ### Maintainer wanted!
 I don't have time to maintain this and haven't used Ansible in quite some time.
 If anyone would like to come in as a collaborater and maintain it, feel free to open up an issue!

+*Also, if you feel like this bundle isn't quite what you'd want, check out [ansible-vim](/pearofducks/ansible-vim) by @pearofducks!*

 ---

 Adds additional syntax highlighting and fixes indentation for Ansible's dialect of YAML.